FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ### Hardware
 I'm using a Phaetus Dragon High Flow hotend with a bondtech CHT® Coated Brass 0.4 Nozzle.
+Optionally you can select a Mosquito standard flow hotend.

 ## Other